decretist/Dissertation/Chapter0/chapter0.md

 of the case statements was in any way a research problem.
 I assumed that by definition the author of the case statements was one and the same person as the author of the first-recension *dicta*.
-It is therefore worth explaining in some detail how I came to write a PhD dissertation about a completely unexpected finding that I was not looking for in the first place.
+It is therefore worth explaining in some detail how I came to make a completely unexpected finding.

 I worked in information technology as a system administrator and manager for most of the twenty-three years after I graduated from